-Before joining Telesign, he held senior leadership positions at the Proximus Group, serving as Managing Director of its ICT Subsidiaries across Belgium, Luxembourg, and The Netherlands, as well as Chief Operating Officer of Proximus Enterprise Business Unit.
+Before joining Telesign, in september 2023, he held senior leadership positions at the Proximus Group, serving as Managing Director of its ICT Subsidiaries across Belgium, Luxembourg, and The Netherlands, as well as Chief Operating Officer of Proximus Enterprise Business Unit.
 He also led numerous strategic projects at the Proximus Group level, including sovereign cloud strategy and roadmap, and strategic partnerships with hyperscalers.

 Prior to Proximus, Christophe Van de Weyer spent almost 20 years at the global management consulting firm Bain & Company.
 During his tenure, he served as a partner for nine years and held various leadership roles within Bain’s Telecom and Tech practice.